cockpit-project/cockpit/doc/key-auth.md

 Note that when a user is authenticated in this way the authentication happens without a password, as such the standard cockpit reauthorization mechanisms do not work.
-The user will only be able to obtain additional priviledges if they do not require a password.
+The user will only be able to obtain additional privileges if they do not require a password.

 In order to support key based authentication cockpit adds pam_ssh_add.so to it's pam stack.
 Once a user is successfully logged in a new ssh-agent